AgileVentures/AgileVentures/PREMIUM.md

 By becoming an AgileVentures Premium member you become part of our NonProfit organisation and thus become eligible for a $10 discount on the CodeSchool monthly fee of $29.

 You'll also get licenses for great development software from JetBrains, such as the RubyMine integrated development environment (IDE).
 These are for use on AgileVentures OpenSource projects, as approved by JetBrains.
-The usual price is 15 POUNDS a month.
+The usual price is &#xa3;15 a month.

 Return to Plan Pricing [Overview](http://www.agileventures.org/pricing)

-Premium cost is currently 10 POUNDS a month, and comes with a 7-day free trial.
+Premium cost is currently &#xa3;10 a month, and comes with a 7-day free trial.
 Please alert info@agileventures.org within your first 7 days to cancel your subscription at no cost.

 [Sign up for AgileVentures Premium](http://www.agileventures.org/subscriptions/new)